Bridgetek/python-bt82x-dev/examples/b2tf/README.md

 ### Extension

 In the `b2tf2.py` program the `ext-sevenseg` extension is loaded with the `extplotmemsevenseg` code.
-This loads the `cmd_sevenseg` function into the device.
+This loads the `CMD_SEVENSEG` function into the device.
 To verify the version of the extension loaded and the components the function the loader code for the `extplotmemsevenseg` returns a string containing information on the extension code.
 This is printed on the console when the extension is loaded:

 ```
 print(extplotmemsevenseg.loadpatch(eve))